What is the future of work?

-- Diversity and inclusion: Diversity in the workplace is no longer simply a matter of compliance and ticking boxes.
+- Workplace diversity and inclusion: Diversity in the workplace is no longer simply a matter of compliance and ticking boxes.
 Companies are increasingly proving that diversity in the workforce leads to higher levels of innovation, success, and employee satisfaction.
-In a recent McKinsey study, companies that were in the top quartile of the nation for diversity outperformed their competitors by an average of 36%.
 Employees who are part of diverse and inclusive workforces benefit from a wider range of cultural and life experiences.
 Augmented by advanced analytics and the capacity of AI, such teams gain a competitive and creative edge in a fast-changing market and economy.

 - Multigenerational workforce: Until recently, the prevailing culture of work had been established by the Baby Boomer generation and was based upon their generational experiences.
 A trend – and a challenge – in the workplace of the future will be to forecast and understand the changing generational differences in the modern workplace and the unique needs and expectations of a wide range of age groups.
 Recent workforce shifts have also seen significant movement of employees out of the workforce.
 This has created new opportunities as well as a need for increased development, career planning, talent management, and related initiatives.
 Modern HR technologies and AI-augmented tools are contributing to solutions for these complex challenges by helping leaders gain insight into the unique needs of each generation.
 This means that learning and work preferences can be accounted for – and benefits and wellness options can be customised for the needs of all age groups within the workforce.

-- Upskilling: Integrating increasingly sophisticated AI and digital solutions into the workplace requires specialised training.
+- Upskilling and reskilling the workforce: Integrating increasingly sophisticated AI and digital solutions into the workplace requires specialised training.
 New ways of working with distributed workforces also has a learning curve as it requires more complex communication processes and remote-work technologies.
 But as the adoption of AI and new technologies creates a need for digital upskilling and reskilling, it also provides innovative solutions for delivering that training.
 For example, AI-augmented virtual reality (VR) experiences can personalise training procedures, and bots can learn from their users to create immersive environments that are customised for each user’s unique needs and learning preferences.

 But with increasingly distributed and remote workforces, achieving employee satisfaction and high degrees of employee engagement can be a challenge.
 Modern HR leaders are turning to AI and new human resources technology to provide the augmented experiences and Big Data analysis necessary to attain this.

-As Forbes magazine observed in 2019, “highly engaged teams show 21% greater profitability”.
+As Forbes magazine observed, “highly engaged teams show 21% greater profitability”.
 These are just a few examples of the many innovative ways that AI and digital solutions are being used to support employees and to improve their engagement, and workplace experience: